SimoneGianni/tsMatchers/README.md

 A set of typesafe typescript matchers inspired by Hamcrest matchers for junit, to be used for easier and more descriptive test assertions.

+- Totally type safe assertions for your unit tests
+- Works with Jest, Mocha, TsUnit and any other unit test framework
+- Zero dependencies
+- Can coexist with any other assertion library
+- 99% of test coverage

 Why should i use it?
 --------------------

-When developing TypeScript, you often need to write some tests, mostly unit tests.
+When developing TypeScript, you often need to write unit tests.
 There are currently a number of frameworks to write those tests, like Mocha, Jest, TsUnit just to name a few.

 However, the assertions in most of those frameworks are not very descriptive nor easy to use.